 Princeton Theological Seminary

 Princeton Theological Seminary offers graduate courses in five fields of study: biblical studies; history and ecumenics; theology; religion and society; and practical theology.
-If you are considering a course at the seminary, you must get approval from your departmental representative and your residential college dean or director of studies prior to submitting the request form to the registrar’s office.
-In order to begin the process, please visit the Office of the Registrar at the seminary to pick up the inter-institutional course enrollment application.
-Once this form is completed, it must be signed by your residential college dean or director of studies and dropped off at the Princeton registrar’s office.
+If you are considering a course at the seminary, you must visit the Office of the Registrar to request an inter-institutional course enrollment application.
+The application has two copies and must be signed by your departmental representative and your residential college dean or director of studies.
+Once you have these signatures, you will need to contact the instructor of the course to arrange for their signature.
+One copy of the signed and completed form is submitted to the Registrar at the Seminary and the other copy is submitted to the Princeton University Office of the Registrar which then enrolls you in the PTS course.
 Courses taken through the seminary will appear on your transcript with a grade; they cannot be used to satisfy distribution requirements.

 Westminster Choir College

 Our agreement with Westminster Choir College, located in the municipality of Princeton, permits Princeton students to take advantage of the resources at Westminster for vocal and instrumental instruction, typically in piano or organ.
 The agreement also covers specialized courses in subjects such as conducting.
 Most Princeton students who take lessons at Westminster are concentrators in music or are earning a certificate in musical performance.
 You do not receive Princeton credit for piano or voice study done at Westminster.